sanjayssrini/sanjayssrini/README.md

 ## Hey There 👋 I'm Sanjay...
 ### A Tech Enthusiast...
 ---
-I'm a Pre-Final Year student with a passion for programming and open-source contributions.
-Currently, I'm exploring various domains in computer science, with a strong focus on C programming, Java, Python , database management, and cloud computing.
+I'm a Final Year student with a passion for programming and open-source contributions.
+Currently, I'm exploring various domains in computer science, with a strong focus on AI/ML, C programming, Java, Python , database management, and cloud computing.

 ## 🌱 Current Learning Path
 - **Data Structures and Algorithms (DSA)**: I'm diving deep into DSA in Python, Java and C, simplifying complex concepts to learn them as a 13-year-old would.
 I value clean, efficient code, often preferring explicit if-else statements for readability.